-- To provide Christ-centered higher education for students at the undergraduate level who are preparing for Christian ministry and/or planning to pursue graduate studies in the field. - To provide a program designed with a well-balanced curriculum that prepares its graduates to assume positions as ministers of education, youth and children's workers, as well as other church-related ministries. - To produce graduates who demonstrate management and church administration skills including age-group administration and leadership.

-- To produce graduates with the competence to function creatively with other professional staff and church members. - To produce graduates with the competencies to develop programs of evangelism and outreach.
+- To provide Christ-centered higher education for students at the undergraduate level who are preparing for Christian ministry and/or planning to pursue graduate studies in the field.
+To provide a program designed with a well belapsed aurisingly matched to account account of the studies of the st - To provide a program designed with a well-balanced curriculum that prepares its graduates to assume positions as ministers of education, youth and children's workers, as well as other church-related ministries. - To produce graduates who demonstrate management and church administration skills including age-group administration and leadership. - To produce graduates with the competence to function creatively with other professional staff and church members. - To produce graduates with the competencies to develop programs of evangelism and outreach.